kelu124/echomods/goblin/Readme.md

 * Agreeing on the strips
 * Defining the ICs to use
 * Getting schematics
+* Send microcircuits to Edgeflex
+* Receive the module

 ### People

 * Sofian (for preparing the field with Murgen)
+* Vlad for his expertise with Altium

 ## License